lizzycoda/cluster_embed/README.md

 Each file contains code to obtain the C+E embedding and to evaluate the embedding on a variety of different metrics.

-Below is an example of the C+E approach on the MNIST dataset (left) and on the developmental human brain organoid data from [Kanton et al. (2019)](https://www.nature.com/articles/s41586-019-1654-9).
+Below is an example of the C+E approach on the MNIST dataset (left) and on the developmental human brain organoid data from [Kanton et al. (2019)](https://www.nature.com/articles/s41586-019-1654-9) (right).

 <p align="center"><img width="800" alt="Example of the cluster + embed approach on real data" src="/figures/ce_examples.png">